Ayaan Hirsi Ali: Early life

 She sympathised with the views of the Islamist Muslim Brotherhood, and wore a hijab with her school uniform.
 This was unusual at the time but has become more common among some young Muslim women.
 At the time, she agreed with the fatwa proclaimed against British Indian writer Salman Rushdie in reaction to the portrayal of the Islamic prophet Muhammad in his novel The Satanic Verses.
 After completing secondary school, Hirsi Ali attended a secretarial course at Valley Secretarial College in Nairobi for one year.
-As she was growing up, she also read English-language adventure stories, such as the Nancy Drew series, with modern heroine archetypes who pushed the limits of society.
+As she was growing up, she also read English-language adventure stories, such as the Nancy Drew series and Enid Blyton novels, with modern heroine archetypes who pushed the limits of society.
+"Secret Seven, Famous Five and some of the other Enid Blytons – what they do is, they encourage you as an individual to imagine that you're a part of the Secret Seven.
+You're solving mysteries, you're a part of the Famous Five.
+So that's very different from the world I grew up in, where you are told, 'Stay inside the house.
+Do not mingle with boys," she recalled."
 Also, remembering her grandmother refusing soldiers entry into her house, Hirsi Ali associated with Somalia "the picture of strong women: the one who smuggles in the food, and the one who stands there with a knife against the army and says, 'You cannot come into the house.'
 And I became like that.
 And my parents and my grandmother don't appreciate that now—because of what I've said about the Qur'an.
 I have become them, just in a different way."